 Like any other wearable health sensor, the primary function of a pulse oximeter is to gather health data and notify you if something is out of the ordinary.
 The first thing to know is the regular blood oxygen saturation rate.
 It sits at around 95% for healthy individuals, although lower rates are both possible and normal.
 However, if you consistently get readings below 90%, it might be time to visit the doctor.
 They can double-check the accuracy of the readings and recommend the next steps.

 A pulse oximeter is an essential sensor for alpine enthusiasts.

 A fitness tracker equipped with a pulse oximeter can also come in handy if you are upping your exercise game.
 This is because blood oxygen saturation readings can interpret how well you handle the increased activity.
-For example, your levels might drop low if you are overdoing it, signaling you to take things a bit easier.
+For example, your levels might drop low if you overdo it, signaling you to take things a bit easier.
 It is also an essential sensor for alpine enthusiasts who climb to high elevations where the air is thinner.

 Since many new trackers now feature pulse oximeters that provide tracking throughout the night, some of these devices’ pulse oximeters can detect early signs of sleep apnea.
 Sleep apnea is a serious sleep disorder that causes those affected to stop breathing for short intervals during the night.
 As a result, sufferers often snore and don’t feel rested even after a full night’s sleep.
 More importantly, leaving the disorder untreated can result in other more serious health issues.
 This is why a smartwatch with a pulse oximeter can be beneficial for early detection.

 Trackers with pulse oximeters

-If you are convinced that you need a wearable with a pulse oximeter, we have good news: many fitness trackers and smartwatches already sport the SpO2 sensor.
+If you believe you need a wearable with a pulse oximeter, we have good news: many fitness trackers and smartwatches already sport the SpO2 sensor.
 Below are some (not all) of the best pulse oximeter trackers and smartwatches available.